Ayrx/tlsenum/README.md

 Installation
 ------------

-`tlsenum` requires Python 3 and can be installed with pip.
+`tlsenum` can be used with Python 2.7, 3.3 or 3.4 and can be installed with pip.

     $ pip install tlsenum